Dilshani16/WeatherScape/README.md

 # WeatherScape
-Updating wallpaper based on specific weather conditions.
+WeatherScape is a Python-based application that dynamically updates your device's wallpaper based on real-time weather conditions.